g90985186/ExternalRTTools/Censys/Readme.md

-# Dehashed Domain Search Script <!-- Use '#' for the main title -->

-A Python script to search for leaked information associated with a given domain using the Dehashed API. <!-- Regular text -->

-## Features <!-- Use '##' for a secondary heading -->
-- Fetches breach data for domains in bulk. <!-- Use '-' for a bullet point -->
-- Outputs results to a CSV file for easy analysis. <!-- Regular text -->
-- Supports API rate-limiting to prevent overuse. <!-- Regular text -->

-## Prerequisites <!-- Use '##' for a secondary heading -->
-1. **Python 3.x** <!-- Use '**' to bold "Python 3.x" -->
-2. **Dehashed API Key** <!-- Use '**' to bold "Dehashed API Key" -->

-## Installation <!-- Use '##' for a secondary heading -->

-git clone https://github.com/your-username/dehashed-domain-search.git <!-- Use triple backticks for code blocks -->
-cd dehashed-domain-search <!-- Use triple backticks for terminal commands -->
-pip install -r requirements.txt <!-- Regular text for shell commands -->
-## Usage <!-- Use '##' for a secondary heading -->

-python dehashed_search.py --domain example.com <!-- Use triple backticks for code examples -->
-Parameters <!-- Use '###' for a tertiary heading -->
---domain (required): The domain to search for leaks. <!-- Use '`' for inline code -->
---output (optional): File path to save results (default: results.csv). <!-- Use '`' for inline code -->
-## Example <!-- Use '##' for a secondary heading -->

-python dehashed_search.py --domain example.com --output example_results.csv <!-- Use triple backticks for example code -->
-File Structure <!-- Use '##' for a secondary heading -->

-dehashed-domain-search/ <!-- Use triple backticks for code block -->
-│
-├── dehashed_search.py         # The main script <!-- Use '#' for comments in the code -->
-├── requirements.txt           # List of dependencies <!-- Regular text -->
-└── README.md                  # This file <!-- Regular text -->
-API Configuration <!-- Use '##' for a secondary heading -->
-Create an account on Dehashed. <!-- Use regular text -->
-Obtain your API key from the dashboard. <!-- Regular text -->
-Add your API key to a .env file in the following format: <!-- Regular text -->

-API_KEY=your_api_key_here <!-- Use triple backticks for plaintext examples -->
-Contributing <!-- Use '##' for a secondary heading -->
-## Contributions are welcome! <!-- Regular text -->

-Fork the repository. <!-- Use '-' for steps -->
-Create a new branch. <!-- Regular text -->
-Submit a pull request. <!-- Regular text -->
-## License <!-- Use '##' for a secondary heading -->
-This project is licensed under the MIT License - see the LICENSE file for details. <!-- Use brackets for hyperlinks -->

-Feel free to replace placeholders (e.g., `your-username`) with your specific details.
-This README is written in Markdown and should render correctly on GitHub.
-Let me know if you need additional modifications!
+# Censys Open Ports Search Script

+Censys Open Ports Search Script is a Python tool that queries the Censys Search API to retrieve information about open ports and associated services for a given IP address, IP range, or domain.

+## Features

+- Flexible Target Input: Supports IP ranges, single IP addresses, and domains.

+- Aggregated Output: Groups open ports and their services by IP address.

+- CSV Export: Saves the results in a CSV file for easy analysis.

+- Rate Limiting Compliance: Adheres to Censys API rate limits.

+- Retry Logic: Handles rate limit errors (429) with automatic retries.

+## Prerequisites

+- Dependencies

+- Python 3.7+

+- Required Python libraries:

+- requests

+- csv

+- colorama

+## Installation

+Install the required dependencies using pip:

+pip install requests colorama

+## Usage

+Command-Line Arguments

+Argument

+Description

+--api-id

+Your Censys API ID.
+Required.

+--api-secret

+Your Censys API Secret.
+Required.

+--target

+The IP range, IP address, or domain to search for open ports.
+Required.

+-o, --output

+(Optional) Path to save the results as a CSV file.

+## Examples

+Search for a Single IP Address

+python censys_search.py --api-id YOUR_API_ID --api-secret YOUR_API_SECRET --target 192.168.1.1

+Search for an IP Range and Save Results to CSV

+python censys_search.py --api-id YOUR_API_ID --api-secret YOUR_API_SECRET --target 192.168.0.0/24 --output results.csv

+Search for a Domain

+python censys_search.py --api-id YOUR_API_ID --api-secret YOUR_API_SECRET --target example.com

+Output Format

+Results will display open ports and their associated services in the format:

+IP - 80, 443, 22 - http, https, ssh

+When saved to a CSV file, it includes the following columns:

+IP Address: The queried IP address.

+Open Ports: Comma-separated list of open ports.

+Services: Comma-separated list of services associated with the open ports.

+Censys API Rate Limits

+Type

+Limit

+api:search

+0.4 actions/second (120 per 5 minutes)

+The script includes built-in delays and retries to comply with these limits.

+## License

+This project is licensed under the MIT License.

+## Contributing

+Contributions are welcome!
+Feel free to submit issues or pull requests to improve the script.